 The 4 Universal Gun Safety Rules, Plus 13 More You Should Follow

 Protecting myself and those I care about is what first interested me about firearms.
-Given my goal of being more safe in more situations, it'd be ironic—and even stupid—of me to not take gun safety incredibly seriously.
+Given my goal of being more safe in more situations, it'd be ironic—and even very silly—of me to not take gun safety incredibly seriously.

 Regardless of what led to your involvement with firearms, whether you came from a similar place as me or not, following gun safety rules is a necessity.